RestorationsSOS.com - Fire and Water Damage Restoration

 1. Inspection

 Hire a professional to perform a sewer inspection.
-This procedure will provide you with an accurate report on your sewer condition.
-Sewer inspections will also help finding roots and structural damage in your sewer lines, allowing you to make necessary repairs before you experience a sewage backup.
+This procedure will provide you with an accurate report on your sewer's condition.
+Sewer inspections will also help with finding roots and structural damage to your sewer lines, allowing you to make necessary repairs before you experience a sewage backup.

 2. Make Repairs